paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–21, title VIII, § 82001(c)(2)(B), (3), July 4, 2025, 139 Stat.
+340, 341, provided that, effective on July 1, 2028, this section is amended as follows:

+(1) in subsection (a)(3)(B)(i)(V)(aa), by striking “for the purposes of obtaining income contingent repayment or income-based repayment” and inserting “for the purposes of qualifying for an income-based repayment plan under [section 1087e(q) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim) or [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), as applicable”;

+(2) in subsection (b)(5), by striking “be repaid either pursuant to income contingent repayment under part D of this title, pursuant to income-based repayment under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), or pursuant to any other repayment provision under this section” and inserting “be repaid pursuant to an income-based repayment plan under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e) or any other repayment provision under this section”; and

+(3) in subsection (c)—

+(A) in paragraph (2)(A), by striking “or by the terms of repayment pursuant to income contingent repayment offered by the Secretary under subsection (b)(5)” and inserting “or by the terms of repayment pursuant to an income-based repayment plan under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e)”; and

+(B) in paragraph (3)(B), by striking “except as required by the terms of repayment pursuant to income contingent repayment offered by the Secretary under subsection (b)(5)” and inserting “except as required by the terms of repayment pursuant to an income-based repayment plan under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e)”.

+See 2025 Amendment notes below.

 #### References in Text
 The Public Health Service Act, referred to in subsecs. (a)(4)(D), (E) and (d)(1)(C)(ii), (3)(D), is act July 1, 1944, ch.
 373, 58 Stat.
 682. Subparts I and II of part A of title VII of the Act are classified generally to subpart I (§ 292 et seq.) and subpart II (§ 292q et seq.), respectively, of part A of subchapter V of chapter 6A of Title 42, The Public Health and Welfare.
 Part E of title VIII of the Act is classified generally to part E (§ 297a et seq.) of subchapter VI of chapter 6A of Title 42.
 For complete classification of this Act to the Code, see Short Title note set out under [section 201 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section201&num=0&edition=prelim) and Tables.